 What that means is that it’s important to understand the concept of

 .
-If your journalism talks to five Autistic adults you’re way ahead of the curve, but if they’re all white then you’re falling behind in another way that’s just as important.
+If you talk to five Autistic adults, you’re way ahead of the curve, but if they’re all white then you’re falling behind in another way that’s just as important.
 We all need to be heard and recognized as fully human.
 Bonus points if you ask about how many undiagnosed Autistic people of color are currently sitting in American prison cells.

 Key Takeaway: Neuroqueerness

 Nick Walker argues persuasively that to be neurodivergent is in some sense to be queer.
 She frames this using the word “Neuroqueer” and defines what she means in